oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 - output_parameters: represents the optional map of output parameter definitions for the service template.

-- group_definitions: represents the optional map of [group definitions](#group-definition) whose members are node templates that also are defined within this service template.
+- group_definitions: represents the optional map of group definitions whose members are node templates that also are defined within this service template.

-- policy_definition_list: represents the optional list of sequenced policy definitions for the service template.
+- policy_definition_list: represents the optional ordered list of policy definitions for the service template.

-- workflows: represents the optional map of imperative workflow definitions for the service template.
+- workflow_definitions: represents the optional map of imperative workflow definitions for the service template.

-- node_templates: represents the mandatory map of [node template](#node-template) definitions for the service template.
+- node_templates: represents the mandatory map of node template definitions for the service template.

-- relationship_templates: represents the optional map of [relationship templates](#relationship-template) for the service template.
+- relationship_templates: represents the optional map of relationship templates for the service template.

-- node_type_name: represents the optional name of a [Node Type](#node-type) that the service template implements as part of the substitution_mappings.

-- map_of_capability_mappings_to_expose: represents the mappings that
-  expose internal capabilities from node templates (within the service template) as capabilities of the Node Type definition that is declared as part of the substitution_mappings.

-- map_of_requirement_mappings_to_expose: represents the mappings of link requirements of the Node Type definition that is declared as part of the substitution_mappings to internal requirements implementations within node templates (declared within the service template).
+- substitution_mappings: defines how services created from this template can substitute other nodes.

+Note that duplicate template names within a service template SHALL be considered an error.
+These include, but are not limited to duplicate names found for the following template types:

+- Node Templates (node_templates)
+- Relationship Templates (relationship_templates)
+- Inputs (inputs)
+- Outputs (outputs)
+- Workflows (workflows)
+- Policies (policies)
+- Groups (groups)

 More detailed explanations for each of the service template grammar’s keynames appears in the sections below.

-#### inputs
+### 6.9.2 Input Parameters

-The inputs section provides a means to define parameters using TOSCA parameter definitions, their allowed values via validation clauses and default values within a TOSCA template.
+The `inputs` section of a service template provides a means to define parameters using TOSCA parameter definitions, their allowed values via validation clauses and default values within a TOSCA service template.
 Input parameters defined in the inputs section of a service template can be mapped to properties of node templates or relationship templates within the same service template and can thus be used for parameterizing the instantiation of the service template.

 When deploying a service from the service template, values must be provided for all mandatory input parameters that have no default value defined.
 If no input is provided, then the default value is used.

-##### Grammar

 The grammar of the inputs section is as follows:
 ```
 inputs:
   <parameter_definitions>
 ```
-##### Examples

-This section provides a set of examples for the single elements of a service template.

-Simple inputs example without any validation clauses:
+The following code snippet shows a simple inputs example without any validation clauses:
 ```
 inputs:
   fooName: